NOTRE DAME TOURS

 DAY 02

 In the heart of Spain, Madrid gently prepares the pilgrim’s soul for the sacred journey ahead.
-Before the
+Before the first step is taken on the Camino, many pause in prayer at the beautiful Almudena Cathedral, entrusting their pilgrimage to God’s guidance.

 From this vibrant city begins the quiet path of the Camino de Madrid, leading pilgrims away from the noise of daily life and into the grace of the journey.
 May your Camino begin in Madrid with faith, humility, and the peaceful hope of reaching Santiago de Compostela Cathedral, where the journey finds its sacred fulfillment.